KABoissonneault/KingmakerBugfixes/README.md

 - [Modify Save] Fixed Embassy Row adjacency bonuses to include School, Aviary, Thieves Guild, and Black Market.
 Updating the bonus requires Building, Selling, or Upgrading a building in the settlement, or you can use the "Modify Current Save" button while in the settlement
 - The "Wigmold System" from the Stability Rank 10 event now also applies to Opportunities in addition to Problems
 - Fixed "Improving Cultural Development" not including Theater
+- Fixed "Lure of the First World" event to use Consilor instead of Regent

 ### Text and UI